-Now that we we know how to take care of our body, the last thing to do is to take care of yourself- your mind!
+Now that we know how to take care of our body, the last thing to do is to take care of yourself- your mind!

 Your mind and body connection is very strong and powerfully connected.
 You can’t have a healthy body when you don’t have a healthy mind and vice versa.

 To create a powerful, positive mind, LAUGH.
 That’s right.
 Watch movies that make you happy.
 Listen to songs that keep you positive.
 Avoid news as much as possible.
 Play with your kids.
 Date your wife.
-Do something fulfilling and kick out negative news and thoughts that comes in (perhaps friends too?).
+Do something fulfilling and kick out negative news and thoughts that come in (perhaps friends too?).

 Passing the pre-employment medical examination for seafarers doesn’t have to be difficult.
-We just have to take care of our health not just before the exam but everyday.
+We just have to take care of our health not just before the exam but every day.
 I have tried those steps and proven them effective.

 My seven-day preparation saves me a lot of time and money than no preparation at all.
-The process is much enjoyable when you know that your results will be great.
+The process is much more enjoyable when you know that your results will be great.

-May the winds be on your favor!
+May the winds be in your favor!